riaf-red/riaf-red.github.io/pages/about.md

 {% include feature/image.html objectid="riaf000000005" width="100" caption=false %}

-# About the Red
+# About the Red ("Network")

-The Red Interamericana Anti Femicida (RIAF) is a multilingual / interdisciplinary community for academic and activist dialogue on feminicide / femicide in the Americas.
+The Red Interamericana Anti Femicida (Interamerican Anti-Femicide Network or RIAF) is a multilingual / interdisciplinary community for academic and activist dialogue on feminicide / femicide in the Americas.
 The goal of this group is to work collaboratively and to facilitate and share expert research as well as lived experiences from diverse contexts and communities with the intention of sharing knowledge across our hemisphere.
 We believe that by amplifying our collective knowledge, we can help contribute to the prevention of feminicide.

 La Red Interamericana Anti Femicida (RIAF) es una comunidad multilingüe / interdisciplinaria para el diálogo académico y activista sobre el feminicidio / femicidio en las Américas.
 El objetivo de este grupo es trabajar de manera colaborativa para facilitar y compartir el conocimiento experto y las experiencias vividas de diversos contextos y comunidades con la intención de compartir conocimiento entre nuestro hemisferio.
 Creemos que al ampliar nuestro conocimiento colectivo, podemos contribuir a la prevención del feminicidio.